AttiaBatool79/Wireless_And_Mobile_Network/Lab_4_Sampling-Theorem-Implementation/lab4_report.md

 **Analysis and Implementation of Sampling Theorem (Nyquist Criteria, Under Sampling, Over Sampling), Impulse and Natural Sampling**

 ## Objective
 To understand and implement the sampling theorem using Nyquist criteria and analyze aliasing effects.
-After completing this lab, students should have a strong knowledge of sampling.

 ## Description
 Sampling a continuous-time signal **x(t)** involves representing it at discrete points **t = nTs**, where **Ts** is the sampling period.